harsilspatel/toy-robot-simulator/README.md

 ### Executing the tests
 `pytest test.py --capture=fd` </br>
-We run the pytest with the capture flag so as to capture and test the REPORT commands' outputs.
+We run the pytest with the capture flag so as to capture and test the REPORT commands' outputs. </br>

+The code is tested against:
+1. Provided tests and expected outputs (testing only the output).
+2. Hard-coded tests containing erroneous command arguments (testing only the output).
+3. Automatically generated tests that check robot's attributes after executing each command. (testing position, direction and output).